Buy Side M&A

 A Look at the Buy Side M&A Process

-SEA provides investment banking services to entrepreneurial companies with revenues of $5 million to $100 million, with an industry focus on Life Sciences, Business Services and Manufacturing & Distribution sectors.
+SEA provides investment banking services to entrepreneurial companies with EBITDA ranging from $1 million to $10 million, with an industry focus on Life Sciences, Business Services and Manufacturing & Distribution sectors.
 Our tailored process is the same investment banking process that bulge bracket Investment Banks use for large national and international companies.

 SEA’s Three-Step Buying Process

 Step 1 has two parts.
 In Part One, we develop the one-page Acquirer Profile (or “AP”), and the Confidential Prospect Scorecard (or “CPS”).
 In Part Two, we assemble a list of 100+ potential sellers, strategic acquisition candidates vetted by our Client.
 Many may not be considering selling, but we like to cast a wide net in order to obtain referrals to additional sellers we hadn’t considered.

 Once we have the assets from Step 1 in place (AP, CPS, and Buyer List), we reach out to the CEOs of the companies on the target Seller List with the AP.
 Often, we need to reach out several times, and if the CEO isn’t responsive, we’ll try contacting the CFO or a Business Development person.

 This is Step 2 and it culminates in one-on-one management meetings to a handful of prospective sellers that meet the criteria established in the CPS who have signed a mutual NDA, and have shown interest in learning more about the Acquirer.
 (Importantly, you can always reject any prospective seller at any point in the process.)
 Prospective sellers visit the Acquirer to make sure the fit is right for the company they have built.
 About two weeks after the meeting, we submit IOI’s to companies that score highest in the CPS.
 Two weeks later, you pick the winner and we negotiate the LOI.

 Step 3 is all about due diligence, drafting the purchase agreement, and getting the deal across the finish line.